- 1. I have no background in economics or political science. What prerequisites do I need for the Master of Public Policy and Administration?

 Full-time students have six academic terms (two academic years) in which to complete the MPPA degree.
 Part-time students have 18 terms (six academic years) in which to complete the degree.
 These terms include those for which a student does not register in courses.
 They exclude those for which a student is enrolled in a co-op work term, or for which a student has been granted a leave of absence (see the FAQ above on co-operative work terms and leaves of absence).

-- 11. Do I need to maintain a minimum grade-level to remain in the MPPA or Diploma program?
+- 11. Do I need to maintain a minimum grade-level to remain in the MPPA?

-A grade of B- or better must normally be obtained in each course used toward the MPPA or the graduate Diplomas.
+A grade of B- or better must normally be obtained in each course used toward the MPPA.
 MPPA students may, with the approval of the Dean of the Faculty of Graduate and Postdoctoral Affairs, be allowed to use grades of C+ in up to 1.0 credit of courses.
-To be in good standing, students in the MPPA and Diploma programs need to maintain a grade point average of at least 7.0 (B- under Carleton’s 12-point scale), as calculated on their most recent courses.
+To be in good standing, students in the MPPA program need to maintain a grade point average of at least 7.0 (B- under Carleton’s 12-point scale), as calculated on their most recent courses.
 For full-time students, the GPA is calculated on the courses from the last two academic terms in which they were registered.
 For part-time students, the GPA is calculated on the last 2.0 credits (four single-semester courses).

 - 12. Can I take courses in other Carleton departments and schools, and have these count towards my MPPA?